Highlights from the Ratings and Financial Report for Pitney Bowes Inc. (PBI)

 Sponsored

-The average price from analysts is $8.00, which is $1.96 above the current price.
-PBI currently public float of 160.75M and currently shorts hold a 7.05% ratio of that float.
-Today, the average trading volume of PBI was 1.84M shares.
+PBI currently public float of 160.75M and currently shorts hold a 6.14% ratio of that float.
+Today, the average trading volume of PBI was 1.87M shares.

 PBI’s Market Performance

-PBI stocks went down by -8.10% for the week, with a monthly drop of -0.22% and a quarterly performance of -8.10%, while its annual performance rate touched -49.50%.
-The volatility ratio for the week stands at 3.50% while the volatility levels for the past 30 days are set at 4.54% for Pitney Bowes Inc. The simple moving average for the period of the last 20 days is -2.27% for PBI stocks with a simple moving average of -25.00% for the last 200 days.
+PBI stocks went down by -14.89% for the week, with a monthly drop of -12.47% and a quarterly performance of -22.18%, while its annual performance rate touched -54.75%.
+The volatility ratio for the week stands at 4.83% while the volatility levels for the past 30 days are set at 4.55% for Pitney Bowes Inc..
+The simple moving average for the period of the last 20 days is -12.97% for PBI stocks with a simple moving average of -33.20% for the last 200 days.

 Analysts’ Opinion of PBI